NehuenLian/Lotus-POS-Desktop/README_English.md

 - **Flexible Configuration:** Change the database URL from the interface and restart the app to apply changes.
 - **Architecture:** Clear separation between business logic, data access, controllers, and views.
 - **Logging:** Log management for auditing and debugging.
-- **Fiscal Integration (AFIP/ARCA):**
-    - Generates electronic invoices (CAE).
-    - Handles communication with AFIP web services using SOAP.
-    - Manages authentication tokens (TA) and their validity.
-    - Signs requests using a digital certificate and private key.
-    - Builds and validates XML requests and responses.

 ---
 <h3 align="center">Frontend screenshot</h3>